2021 Azad Kashmiri general election: Addition of new seats

 4 new seats were added in Azad Kashmir Legislative Assembly.
 Muzaffarabad, Neelum, Sudhanoti/Poonch and Kotli districts gained an additional seats each, hence, the number of members in the Assembly of Azad Kashmir was elevated from 49 to 53.
 Therefore the new amount of seats needed for a majority became 27.

 Results

-The polls were open across Azad Kashmir and Pakistan from 8am to 5pm PST.
-The results of AJK election 2021 were started to come after poll closings in the evening.
+The polls were open across Azad Kashmir and Pakistan from 8:00 to 17:00 PST.
+The results of started to pour in after poll closings in the evening.
 The below table shows election results by political party.